puppeteer/puppeteer/docs/api/puppeteer.page.waitforfunction.md

 # Page.waitForFunction() method

-Waits for a function to finish evaluating in the page's context.
+Waits for the provided function, `pageFunction`, to return a truthy value when evaluated in the page's context.

 #### Signature: